ehoang0106/pi-tunnel/README.md

 ## 1. Setting up Cloudflare Account
 ### 1.1.
 Change nameserver to Cloudflare
-Make sure you change your nameserver and delete any existing nameserver:
+Make sure you change your nameserver and delete any existing nameserver.
+You can obtain the correct name server on Cloudflare dashboard.
+Example:
 ```
 owen.ns.cloudflare.com
 ```
 ```
-owen.ns.cloudflare.com
+george.ns.cloudflare.com
 ```

 ### 1.2.
 Connect your domain to Cloudflare